StevenChangZH/FastPupillaryFatiqueDetection/README.md

 * Use C++11 standards and IDE is VS2013.
 * And OpenCV version is 2.4.11.
-* windows.h is needed.
-I will try to remove it to support more platforms.
 * Visual Leak Detector (2.4RC) as memory leak detector.

 ## Files